CortexFoundation/Cortex_Release/docs/deploy_tutorial.md

     sudo sh cuda_9.2.148_396.37_linux.run

 ### Install Nvidia Driver
-    If your CUDA Driver version is not 396.26 or later see appendix.
+    If your CUDA Driver version is not 396.26 or later. see appendix.

 ### Building the source